DWTechs/Passken.js/README.md

 | strict	| Boolean, password must include at least one character from each pool.	 |  true |

 *At least one should be true.

+## Express.js

+You can use Passken directly as Express.js middlewares using [@dwtechs/passken-express library](https://www.npmjs.com/package/@dwtechs/passken-express)

 ## Contributors